benjammin4dayz/Twitch-Channel-Points-Miner-v2/README.md

 These folders are mounted :

-- analytics : to save the analytics data
+- appdata/analytics : to save the analytics data
-- cookies : to provide login information
+- appdata/cookies : to provide login information
-- logs : to keep logs outside of container
+- appdata/logs : to keep logs outside of container

 **Example using docker-compose:**